Nexmo/nexmo-developer/_tutorials/dispatch-user-fallback.md

 Copy `sample.json` to `config.json`.

-Make sure you have set appropriate values in `config.json` for parameters such as `app_id`, `private_key` and the details for your various channels.
+Make sure you have set your appropriate values in `config.json` for parameters such as `app_id`, `private_key` and the details for your various supported channels.
 Make sure you have configured your user list according to how you want to test things.

-> **TIP:** It is worth validating your configuration file at this point using a [JSON linter](https://jsonlint.com/).
+> **TIP:** It is worth validating your modified configuration file at this point using a [JSON linter](https://jsonlint.com/).

 You can then run the app with: